nextflow-io/nextflow/docs/process.rst

 ======= =============

 ..
 This setting is equivalent to set the ``qsub -l virtual_free=<mem>`` command line option.

-.. note:: This directive is not supported by the :ref:`local-executor` executor.

 See also: `cpus`_, `time`_, `queue`_ and `Dynamic computing resources`_.